 2023 - Full Course (1.5 - 5 hrs):

-The total vertical gain and loss is approximately 4,000+ ft with four major climbs and two short climbs.
+The total vertical gain and loss is 4,500 ft+ with four major climbs and two shorter climbs.

 The course will be fully marked to USSMA standards with green flagging on the ascents, red flagging on the descents, yellow flagging for the bootpack, and blue marking for transitions.

 There are two cutoff points Transition #4 and Transition #7.
-If you don't make the full course, you'll still get plenty of skiing in.
+Don't worry, even if you don't make these cutoffs, you'll still get plenty of skiing in.

 Detailed Description of the course (open the CalTopo link below and follow it along as you read the description)

-First Descent - to the bottom of Windsor Chair via skier's right of the Sonnet Lift via Poma Run, maintain speed into Aisle Two and continue your descent to the bottom of the Windsor lift.
+First Descent - Cruise down to the bottom of Windsor Chair via skier's right of the Sonnet Lift via Poma Run, maintain speed into Aisle Two, follow the cat track and continue your descent to the bottom of the Windsor lift.
 Transition #2 - We will have the transition marked, and you will be required to skin from the marked transition area.
 Do NOT skate past the transition zone.
 This transition will be past the Windsor lift on the Aerial side.
 Transition #11 will be next to Comer.
 So you'll be skiing past Transition #11 a little way to get here.

 Second Skin - big (1100 ft) - will take you from the bottom of Windsor Chair along the ski area boundary on Rodger's Way past the bottom of Aerial chair and will head up Caliban -> Upper Dream.
 The transition will be located at the top of Aerial Chair (7450 ft).
 Transition #3 - top of Aerial

 Second Descent (1400 ft) - will follow the cat track off the backside of Mt.
-Ashland.
-You'll start skiing down towards the bowl.
-Follow the cat track to the south and out of the ski area boundary.
-Follow it around the first corner and look for flags to the start of the backcountry descent.
+Ashland (sometimes groomed, sometimes not).
+You'll get there by skiing down towards the bowl, but keep an eye out for the flagging to your skiers left.
+Catch the cat track and follow it south and out of the ski area boundary.
+Go around the first corner and look for flags to the start of the backcountry descent.
 Ski down the open meadow, past where the transition was located last year (2022) to an old fire road where it'll flatten out and you'll skate to transition #4 (6000 ft).
 Put your skins on here.
 This is also the 6th transition.
 Transition #4/6 - 40S15.
-We will have a cutoff here and the racers will skip the third skin and descent and go straight to the fourth skin.
-Cutoff #1 - will be at 9:30 am.
+Cutoff #1 - will be at 9:15 am the racers that don't make the cutoff will skip the third skin and descent and start the fourth skin.
 This cutoff will shorten the course by skipping the Honey Pot.

 Third Descent (1100 ft) - Stay skier's left of the climber's track, making your way down the Honey Pot, cross the fire road, cross the drainage, and make your way down to the second fire road.
 Be aware of other racers skinning up the fireroad here.
 You'll arrive back at Transition #4/6 (6000 ft)